ECB rates seen firmly on hold, but door to September cut still open

 FRANKFURT, July 18 (Reuters) - The European Central Bank is all but certain to keep interest rates unchanged on Thursday while signalling that its next move is still set to be a cut, even if this guidance is likely to be vague and carry caveats.

-The ECB lowered rates from record highs last month in a move that was widely expected but which some of its own policymakers considered to be rushed.
-It is expected to be more cautious about a follow up move, as domestic inflation and wage growth remain stubbornly high.
+The ECB lowered rates from record highs last month in a move even some policymakers considered rushed and the bank is likely to be more cautious about a follow up step, given stubbornly high domestic inflation and wage growth.

-"We think the ECB is likely to communicate that they are still firmly of the view that inflation is coming down and that they are overall in a position to ease policy further," Peter Schaffrik, a strategist at RBC Capital Markets, said.
+"Lagarde will leave more doors open by continuing to emphasise the data-dependent nature of the ECB, making it too early to give any firmer signals about future meetings," Nordea economist Jan von Gerich said.

-Markets are pricing two rate cuts over the rest of the year and five moves by the end of next year, and no policymaker has challenged this view in recent weeks.
+Markets are pricing in almost two rate cuts over the rest of the year and a little more than five moves by the end of next year, a view no policymaker has openly challenged in recent weeks.

-"We think the ECB is not uncomfortable with current market expectations of another 25 basis point cut being probable in September," Santander CIB economist Antonio Villarroya said.

-"Further out, our inflation projections are consistent with a pace of quarterly rate cuts, with the deposit rate reaching 2.5% by September 2025."
+"According to our central scenario, the next ECBrate cut will be delivered in September and will be followed by a long and gradual sequence of 25 basis points rates cuts per quarter in December, March, June, etc., i.e. the months when new macro projections will be presented," UBS economist Reinhard Cluse said.

 WEAK GROWTH, STUBBORN PRICES